-Project Management & Implementation
+Project Management & Collaborative Robots Implementation

 The client needed to implement a technology that reduces manual operations and repetitive tasks within the existing process that represents ergonomic risks and material waste.

 There was not much available space for the new equipment.
 Additionally, some safety challenges were faced with the design.
 Some safety feature was added in order to comply with the safety review collaborative certification (ex. including safety sensors and safety light curtains to ensure operator’s safety measures in the CoBot design).

 The first approach was to contact several suppliers to explain the Project and request them to provide quotes for the Cobots solution.
-Our team decided to engage in a developmental or proof of principal concept in order to understand the Project’s feasibility.
+Our team decided to engage in a developmental or proof of principle concept in order to understand the Project’s feasibility.

 The next step was the design; the supplier sent us a document that described the functionality of the Cobots solution and the layout drawing of the system.
 The design was approved and certified, after several recommendations, by the safety experts as collaborative.

 It is estimated that the client achieved 2.41 FTE (1 FTE = 1 operator working 40 hours per week).
-In other words, in addition to mitigating the ergonomic risks of the repetitive tasks within the existing process, the collaborative robots is equivalent to additional 96.4 working hours per week.
+In other words, in addition to mitigating the ergonomic risks of the repetitive tasks within the existing process, the collaborative robots are equivalent to additional 96.4 working hours per week.